iampedropiedade/karabiner-windows/README.md

 2) Switch Control and Alt keys on Mac System Settings

-3) Under Misc & Uninstall open private.xml and add the contents of the file on this repo
+3) Under *Misc & Uninstall* open private.xml and add the contents of the file on this repo

-4) Go to Change Key, click reload private.xml, then check the options under Remap Portuguese Keys and check the relevant ones
+4) Go to *Change Key* and click reload private.xml

+5) Then check the options under Remap Portuguese Keys and tick the relevant ones